Since the advent of the corona crisis, email marketing has made huge gains in importance.

-The templates are sortable into categories ranging from Announcements and Newsletters to Deals & Offers and Reengagement campaigns.
-What’s more, their design is responsive, which is of major importance since the majority of mails are now opened on mobile applications.
+The templates are sortable into categories ranging from Announcements and Newsletters to Deals & Offers and re-engagement campaigns.
+What’s more, their design is responsive, which is of major importance since the majority of emails are now opened on mobile applications.

 As the premier platform for integrated digital marketing, HubSpot also offers a broad choice of email templates.
 Some of them are even free for those who are unable (or unwilling) to swing the subscription fees.

-In return for signing up to HubSpot’s newsletter, the platform offers 15 clean templates (including text) for comarketing, customer references, PR & Blogging outreach, and sales.
-There is also a set of marketing and sales emails specifically for startups that is freely available.
+In return for signing up for HubSpot’s newsletter, the platform offers 15 clean templates (including text) for comarketing, customer references, PR & Blogging outreach, and sales.
+There is also a set of marketing and sales emails specifically for startups that are freely available.

 If you actually do sign up for the paid platform, there are over 350 templates at your disposal.